SpecialistLinuxTraining/linux-debug-training/Slides/source/linux-debug-training-introduction.md

 - In the sixth module of this course, we will explore profiling in Linux looking at tools like massif, heaptrack and memusage to profile memory.
 We will investigate the use of callgrind, cachegrind and perf-stat for CPU and hardware profiling.
 We will also look at stacktrace profiling using eBPF profile, gprof and sysprof.
 And, we will look at how data visualization tools can complement our analysis.

-- In the seventh and final module we take a comprehensive look at Kernel debugging, investigating Kernel OPPS, reviewing logging and SysRq, and using tools like KGDB.
+- In the seventh and final module we take a comprehensive look at Kernel debugging, investigating Kernel OOPS, reviewing logging and SysRq, and using tools like KGDB.
 We will show Kernel recovery using Kexec and Kdump.
 And we will also examine many of the new tools that have emerged in recent years like: UBSAN, KCSAN and KASAN.